-Mayor Hardberger saw a prime opportunity for a major park in one of the few remaining undeveloped parcels in San Antonio.
-The 311-acre purchase allowed the city to establish an oasis in a densely developed area surrounded by subdivisions, freeways and shopping centers.
+Mayor Hardberger saw a prime opportunity for a major park in the Voelcker Ranch, one of the few remaining undeveloped parcels in San Antonio.
+The 311-acre purchase (which has now grown to 330 acres) allowed the city to establish an oasis in a densely developed area surrounded by subdivisions, freeways and shopping centers.

-A design team was chosen to help develop the park after an international competition.
+A design team was chosen to develop the park through an international design competition.
 The team of Stephen Stimson Associates and D.I.R.T. studio oversaw the development of a master plan to build a park of the highest quality that is sensitive to the needs of San Antonio.

-The design team held public input meetings to encourage citizen involvement throughout the Phil Hardberger Park master plan process.
-Citizens had the opportunity to not only share their vision of Phil Hardberger Park, but to be a part of participative democracy.
+The design team held public meetings to encourage citizen involvement throughout the Phil Hardberger Park master plan process.
+Citizens had the opportunity to not only share their vision of Phil Hardberger Park, but engage in a participatory democracy.

-The city adopted a master plan in 2008.
-That plan met the needs of a modern San Antonio but tread lightly on the existing landscape.
+The city adopted the master plan in 2008, which meets the needs of a modern San Antonio but treads lightly on the existing landscape.
 Most importantly, Phil Hardberger Park improved the quality of life for future generations.

 Today, the master plan continues to guide the PHP Conservancy in the development of the park, and San Antonio residents and visitors experience Phil Hardberger Park as a sustainable model of cultivated wild and urban ecology.